kerrishotts/pgday/2017/creating-a-modern-phonegap-plugin/presentation.md

   > **Note:** The `package.json` file can be automatically generated when it comes time to publish.
 We'll go over this later.
 Once you have one, though, you'll end up manually modifying this file.
 =======

 .notes[
   Note: **bold is required**; otherwise optional, but most are used

   **Note:** `package.json` can be generated by `plugman` ]
 >>>>>>> 7684d0d... backslide!

+???

+Metadata controls a lot of aspects of your plugin, including how people find your plugin, but also how your plugin is configured, and how it affects your consumer's app.
+There are two types of metadata:

+* Plugin metadata is stored in `plugin.xml`.
+You can think of this as an analogue to an app's `config.xml`.
+Plugin metadata controls lots of things, such as id, version, author, license, name, description, repo, issue, keywords, platform (&amp; assets), dependencies, engines, preferences, hooks, info, and more.

+* npm metadata is stored in `package.json`.
+This is required for publishing your plugin to npm.
+It is focused mostly on presentation aspects of your plugin, including things such as name, version, author, license, description, repository, issue, keywords, platforms, and dependencies.

+  > **Note:** The `package.json` file can be automatically generated when it comes time to publish.
+We'll go over this later.
+Once you have one, though, you'll end up manually modifying this file.

 ---
 footer: